giacomofiorin/vmd-patches/README.md

 patch -p1 < patch-name.diff -d VMD-source-top-directory
 ```
 `patch` is a standard utility in Linux and MacOS, also available on Windows via the [UnxUtils](https://sourceforge.net/projects/unxutils/) package.

+**See also**: Use the script included in the [Colvars](https://github.com/Colvars/colvars) to update VMD with the latest version of Colvars.

 Please see [here](http://www.ks.uiuc.edu/Research/vmd/doxygen/compiling.html#compiling) for instructions about how to compile VMD from source.